yigitsevim/Movie-Matchmaker/README.md

 Both parts include comments but for detailed explanation you can check [my article](https://yigitsevim.medium.com/your-movie-matchmaker-using-data-mining-to-find-films-youll-love-3382d9478bf3) about this project.
 ---
-I converted the project into a Streamlit app and put guidelines on how to use in in the [app](https://github.com/yigitsevim/Movie-Matchmaker/tree/main/app) folder.
+I converted the project into a Streamlit app and put guidelines on how to use in the [app](https://github.com/yigitsevim/Movie-Matchmaker/tree/main/app) folder.